hawkrives/junqi/README.md

 # junqi (JavaScript Querying for Node.js)

 ## Introduction
 junqi is a Node.js library that allows JavaScript data to be queried more conveniently.
 Its goal is to consolidate and expose multiple query grammars with a single backend.
-Initially, the objeq grammar will be supported, eventually followed by JSONiq [jsoniq] support.
+Initially, the objeq grammar will be supported, eventually followed by [JSONiq](http://www.jsoniq.org/) support.

 ### What Does it Do?
 It lets you take a JavaScript Array and query it.
 Querying includes one or more steps of filtering, drill-down, synthesis, sorting and/or aggregation.